loopbackio/loopback-connector-mongodb/docs/decimal128.md

 The connector automatically converts the condition from string to decimal.

-When query nested properties, you still need to do the conversion yourself, like
+When query nested properties, you still need to do the conversion yourself, as follows

 ```js
 // query decimal property in a nested array